JuliaGraphics/Luxor.jl/README.md

     setopacity(0.7)     # opacity from 0 to 1
     sethue(0.3,0.7,0.9) # sethue sets the color but doesn't change the opacity setline(20) # line width

-    # graphics functions use :fill, :stroke, :fillstroke, :clip, or leave blank
+    rect(-400,-400,800,800, :fill) # or :stroke, :fillstroke, :clip randomhue()
-    rect(-400,-400,800,800, :fill)
-    randomhue()
     circle(0, 0, 460, :stroke)

-    # clip the following graphics to a circle positioned above the x axis
+    circle(0,-200,400,:clip)     # set a circular mask above the x axis sethue(color("gold"))
-    circle(0,-200,400,:clip)
-    sethue(color("gold"))
     setopacity(0.7)
     setline(10)

-    # simple line drawing
     for i in 0:pi/36:2*pi - pi/36
         move(0, 0)
         line(cos(i) * 600, sin(i) * 600 )
         stroke()
     end

-    # finish clipping
+    clipreset()     # finish clipping
-    clipreset()

-    # here using Mac OS X fonts
     fontsize(60)
     setcolor(color("turquoise"))
-    fontface("Optima-ExtraBlack")
-    textwidth = textextents("Luxor")[5]
+    fontface("Optima-ExtraBlack")     # a Mac OS X font textwidth = textextents("Luxor")[5]
     # move the text by half the width
     text("Luxor", -textwidth/2, currentdrawing.height/2 - 400)

-    # text on curve starting on an arc: arc starts at a line through (0,-10) radius 550, centered at 0,0
     fontsize(18)
     fontface("Avenir-Black")
+    # text on curve starting on an arc
     textcurve("THIS IS TEXT ON A CURVE " ^ 14, 0, 0, 0, -10, 550)
     finish()
-    preview() # Mac OS X only, opens in Preview
+    preview() # on Mac OS X, opens in Preview

 #### Sierpinski triangle